-A recipient of the Honors Bachelor of Chemical Engineering 1.
-All requirements for the Bachelor of Chemical
+A recipient of the Honors Bachelor of Chemical Engineering must satisfy the following:

-- All generic University requirements for the Honors Degree (see page xxx).
-Graduate courses approved for this purpose by the department may be counted as 2.
-Honors courses.
+- 1. All requirements for the Bachelor of Chemical Engineering degree. - 2.
+All generic University requirements for the Honors Degree (see page 43).
+Graduate courses approved for this purpose by the department may be counted as Honors courses.